Herbert Archie Work

 After retiring, though plagued with respiratory problems, Work assisted in music programs at Thunderbird Academy in Arizona and three self-supporting schools in Arizona, Tennessee, and Georgia.

-He was residing in the Napa Valley when he died at the St. Helena Hospital at age 78.
+He was residing in the Napa Valley when he died at the St. Helena Hospital on December 8, 1982, at age 78.